Brennan Poole: Consulting, coaching, spotting, and engineering

-In his days with Venturini Motorsports from 2013 to 2014 he served as a consultant, driver coach, spotter, and engineer scoring a few wins along the way with each of his roles, most notably spotting for Erik Jones' first and only ARCA Racing Series win at Berlin Raceway in 2013.
+In his days with Venturini Motorsports from 2013 to 2014, Poole served as a consultant, driver coach, spotter, and engineer scoring a few wins along the way with each of his roles, most notably spotting for Erik Jones' first and only ARCA Racing Series win at Berlin Raceway in 2013.

-In 2023, Poole would spot at Flat Rock Speedway for the return to the seat of Billy Venturini, and the pairing would result in a 4th place finish.
+In 2023, Poole would spot at Flat Rock Speedway for the return to the seat of Billy Venturini, and the pairing would result in a fourth place finish.

-Dartfish Camera Operator
+Dartfish camera operator

-From 2011 to 2014 Poole served as a Dartfish camera operator for Richard Childress Racing’s NASCAR Camping World Truck Series, NASCAR Nationwide Series, and NASCAR Sprint Cup Series teams.
+From 2011 to 2014, Poole served as a Dartfish camera operator for Richard Childress Racing’s NASCAR Camping World Truck Series, NASCAR Nationwide Series, and NASCAR Sprint Cup Series teams.

 Vlogging

-Poole ran a weekly vlog during the 2016 and 2017 seasons which he started back up during the pandemic in the 2020 season.
-He was the first ever driver in the NASCAR and one of the first ever in the Motorsports space to start doing a consistent vlog series and since then numerous drivers such as fellow NASCAR drivers Jimmie Johnson, Kyle Larson, Kyle Busch, and Aric Almirola have followed suit and started their own vlogging series.
+Poole ran a weekly vlog during the 2016 and 2017 seasons and resumed it during the 2020 season.
+He was the first ever driver in the NASCAR space and one of the first ever in the motorsports space to start doing a consistent vlog series and since then numerous drivers such as fellow NASCAR drivers Jimmie Johnson, Kyle Larson, and Aric Almirola, as well as the late Kyle Busch, have followed suit and started their own vlogging series in the following years.

 Charity work

-Poole has been involved in hurricane relief efforts in the past starting in 2017 with Hurricane Harvey for his hometown of The Woodlands, Texas with his Poole For Texas initiative and also in 2018 for Hurricane Florence for Charlotte, North Carolina.
+Poole participated in hurricane-relief efforts after Hurricane Harvey in 2017 through his "Poole for Texas" initiative and after Hurricane Florence in 2018.

-In 2020, Poole, in partnership with Premium Motorsports and Children's Hospital of Orange County, started Brennan’s Miracle Miles to help better CHOC's mental health services and expand their intensive care unit and programs that supported children with Autism Spectrum Disorder.
+In 2020, Poole, Premium Motorsports, and Children's Hospital of Orange County launched "Brennan's Miracle Mile", a fundraising initiative supporting the hospital's mental-health, intensive-care, and autism programs.

+Music

+Poole would produce and co-write several tracks for Yxngxr1 in 2024 and 2025.

 Personal life

-Raised outside of Houston, Texas, Poole was born in Folsom, California, living there until the age of seven.
-Poole earned the nickname "The Bull" early in his career, after charging from the rear of the field in several events.
+Poole was born in Folsom, California, and moved with his family to The Woodlands, Texas, at age seven.
+He has said that the nickname "The Bull" came from a fan who saw him repeatedly charge from the back of the field.

 Poole graduated from Woodlands Christian Academy a year early in 2008, at the age of seventeen.